MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 | MAC Pool Range | At least 16 IP addresses in the range to allow for multi/single node configurations |

-*Management cluster*
+*For the management cluster:*
 - One IP for the management node VM
 - One IP for the load balancer VM
 - One IP for the API server

-*Workload cluster*
+*For the workload cluster:*
 Control plane cluster:
 - +1*n IP for each control plane node
 - +1 for the kubeapi server VIP
 - +1 for the the load balancer VM

-*Target cluster*
+*For the target cluster:*
 - 1*n for each worker node

 > [!NOTE]
 > N is for each service (with a minimum of one).